OpenBookPrices/country-data/README.md

   * `countryCallingCodes` An array of the international call prefixes for this country.
   * `ioc` The [International Olympic Committee country code](http://en.wikipedia.org/wiki/List_of_IOC_country_codes)

+## Regions

+Countries are ofter grouped into regions.
+The list of regions is by no means exhaustive, pull requests very welcome for additions.

+  * `countries` An array of `alpha2` codes for the countries in this region.

 ## Currencies

 It is not that useful to just have the currency code(s) for a country, so included is currency data too: